GreenAlgorithms/GreenAlgorithms.github.io/index.md

 <!-- __:hourglass: This website is a work in progress, and we will keep adding content in the coming weeks/months!__ Comments/suggestions can be made [here](https://github.com/GreenAlgorithms/GreenAlgorithms.github.io/issues).
 {: .notice--warning} -->

+__:mega: We are starting a Community of Practice around Envrionmentally Sustainable Computational Science!__ Interested in joining it or just seeing how this goes?
+Just fill in [this form](https://forms.gle/pftpt2YEFsQqayut6).
+{: .notice--info}

 __:mega: New publication! _"GREENER principles for environmentally sustainable computational science".___ We have just released a Perspective in _Nature Computational Science_ which sets out fundamental principles for environmentally sustainable computational science (acronym GREENER), as well as guidance for best practices moving forward.
 The work was a collaboration with major stakeholders such as HDR-UK, EMBL-EBI, Wellcome and UKRI. [\[link\]](https://rdcu.be/dfpLM)
 <!-- {% include figure image_path="assets/images/roadmap figures 8b.jpg" %} -->